Skip to contents

 etastart, mustart

-optional starting values for the linear predictor and vector of means when family is not "multinomial".
+optional starting values for the linear predictor and vector of means.
 Passed to glm().

 control